MitulMistry/sketchbook/NOTES.md

 **To Do:**
 !-add angular route authentication for editArtist and editSketch !-recheck authentications
--CSRF works with angular_rails_csrf gem, but if you logout then try to register again, you get an authenticity token error -css/less overriding for navbar
+-CSRF works with angular_rails_csrf gem, but if you logout then try to register again, you get an authenticity token error - could do a hard refresh on logout as a workaround
+-css/less overriding for navbar
 -devise user updating - change password / delete user -sketch creation - tag_ids not being sent in proper format from SketchesService, temporarily fixed with back end sketches_controller check_tag_ids method
 -profile route in app.js
-!-don't show tags in sketches screen if tag has no sketches -401 error from NavController Auth.currentUser() promise if not logged in, but doesn't cause a problem
+-401 error from NavController Auth.currentUser() promise if not logged in, but doesn't cause a problem

 Done: